 8 These were his instructions: “Take nothing for the journey except a staff—no bread, no bag, no money in your belts.
 9 Wear sandals but not an extra shirt.
 10 Whenever you enter a house, stay there until you leave that town.Mark 6: 6-10

 Jesus’ sannyasa asrama was a turning point in history.
-In this period he became a guru whose teachings influenced the world, many powerful people (like Mahatma Gandhi), and also giving insights that can give clarity to you, me and all peoples.
-We learn the guidance, teaching and gift of life he offered to all during his sannyasa asrama in subsequent articles, but first look at the important teaching of John (the one who baptized him).
+In this period he became a guru whose teachings influenced the world, many powerful people (like Mahatma Gandhi), and also giving insights giving clarity to you, me and all peoples.
+We learn the guidance, teaching and gift of life he offered to all during his sannyasa asrama later, but first we look at the teaching of John (the one who administered snana).